 Questions About Getting Information About Commission Cases

-The Public Utility Commission is in the process of implementing a new electronic filing and case management system, known as ePUC, to provide easy online access to information about Commission cases, including documents filed by parties and issued by the Commission in those cases.
-Many types of cases will be able to be filed in ePUC starting on January 17, 2017.
-Remaining types of cases will be able to be filed in ePUC later this year.
-The Commission is continually adding older Commission orders and some documents from past significant cases into ePUC.
+The Public Utility Commission's electronic filing and case management system, known as ePUC, provides easy online access to information about Commission cases, including documents filed by parties and issued by the Commission in those cases.
+All new cases can be filed in ePUC, and nearly all open cases are being processed in ePUC. ePUC also includes Commission orders dating back to the early 1970s and some documents from past significant cases.

-If ePUC does not yet include information about the case you are looking for, you can contact the Clerk of the Commission at (802) 828-2358 for assistance.
+If ePUC does not include the information you are looking for, you can contact the Clerk of the Commission at (802) 828-2358 for assistance.